ardanlabs/gotraining/07-standard_library/03-writers_readers/readme.md

 ## Notes

-* The standard library provide all the infrastructure we need to streaming and working with data.
+* The standard library provides all the infrastructure we need to stream and work with data.
 * If we implement the Reader and Writer interfaces in our own types, we get this functionality for free.
 * Implementing interfaces to existing functionality saves us from both development time and bugs.